nthx/odroid-xu3-fan-control/README.md

 ## Odroid XU3 Lite

-Will only work on *Ubuntu 14.04.1*.
+Will only work on:
+* *Ubuntu 14.04.1*
+* Arch Linux (3.10.69-1-ARCH)

 Was not tested anywhere else.
 Might work though after adjusting script variables

 ## Safety